exercism/elm/concepts/dict/about.md

 A [`Dict`][dict] in Elm is an immutable dictionary of zero or more key-value pairs.

-Type annotations for dicts are be written as follows
+Type annotations for dicts are written as follows

 ```elm
 Dict String (List Int) --> a dict with String keys and List Int values